 Most interview trackers are designed for in-house teams running a single hiring pipeline.
 They show you where candidates are in your process, flag overdue stages, and integrate with your ATS.
 For internal TA teams, that covers a lot.

 For recruiting agencies, the requirements are different.
+See the best interview scheduling software for recruiting agencies.
 You're managing interviews across multiple client relationships simultaneously.
 Each client has their own process, their own interviewers, and their own pace.
 The tracker needs to reflect that reality.

 Specifically, a good interview tracker for agencies should: